DUCK: Distance-based Unlearning via Centroid Kinematics: Experimental Results

 \subsection{Unlearning Time Analysis}

-As a further analysis, we plot in Figure \ref{fig:time} the retain test accuracy and AUS as a function of the unlearning time for all the methods considered in the CR scenario.
-Notably, DUCK is consistently superior in terms of both scores, surpassed only by Finetuning, which is $\sim$2 order of magnitude slower.
-The only faster method is Negative Gradient, at the cost of a lower performance in the other metrics.
+As a further analysis, we plot in Figure \ref{fig:time} the $\mathcal{A}_r^t$ and AUS as a function of the unlearning time for all the methods considered in the CR scenario.
+Notably, DUCK is consistently superior to SOTA unlearning methods for both values and is comparable to Finetuning, which is $\sim$10 times slower.
+Among the methods that do not deteriorate $\mathcal{A}_r^t$ significantly, (DUCK, SSD, Bad-Teacher, and SCRUB) DUCK represents the most accurate and fastest alternative overall.
 From these results, it is possible to evince that DUCK is an effective method able to balance the time-accuracy tradeoff.
-Furthermore, in Sec \ref{sec:supp_time}, we present a similar plot for the HR scenario, where the superiority of DUCK is even more pronounced.
+Furthermore, in Figure 1 of the Supp.
+Materials, we present a similar plot for the HR scenario, where the superiority of DUCK is even more pronounced.